Find Affordable College Courses

 Saratoga Springs, NY

-SUNY Empire State College did quite well in this year’s ranking of the most popular online places for visual and performing arts students to get a associate degree.
-It came in at #7 on the list.
-Located in the suburb of Saratoga Springs, SUNY Empire is a public college with a medium-sized student population.
+SUNY Empire State College came in at #7 in this year’s edition of the Most Popular Online Visual & Performing Arts Associate Degree Schools in the Middle Atlantic Region ranking.
+Located in the small suburb of Saratoga Springs, SUNY Empire is a public college with a moderately-sized student population.

-With a ranking of #8, College of Southern Maryland did quite well on this year’s most popular schools for visual and performing arts students working on their online associate degree.
-Located in the rural area of La Plata, CSM is a public school with a moderately-sized student population.
+College of Southern Maryland landed the #8 spot in the 2023 rankings for the most popular online associate degree visual and performing arts programs.
+Located in the rural area of La Plata, CSM is a public college with a moderately-sized student population.

 Read full report on Visual & Performing Arts at College of Southern Maryland